denis-shvets/natural-language-search/README.md

 A full-featured playground lives in the `playground` directory.
 It demonstrates the library in action with a live UI built with Vite.
 Running `pnpm dev` starts the playground UI.

+The playground is compiled to `dist/playground` when you run the `build:playground` script.

 ## Live demos

 - Library playground (music/search example): https://natural-language-search-playground.vercel.app/